Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the point-set bicategory

-\begin{proof} In the proof of \cref{nfull_nattran}, $T_{(B_i)}$ is defined to be the result of the action of the span in \eqref{defn_Ta}.
-This is the action of the span in \eqref{span:base_change} when $f$ is taken to be $\shift$.
+\begin{proof} In the proof of \cref{nfull_nattran}, $T_{(B_i)}$ is defined to be the result of the action of the multi-span in \eqref{defn_Ta}.
+This is the action of the multi-span in \eqref{span:base_change} when $f$ is taken to be $\shift$.

-As in the proof of \cref{base_change_functor}, the diagram in \cref{fig:bc_compatibility} commutes since the starting and ending points are isomorphic to a (rigid) base change object. \end{proof}
+As in the proof of \cref{base_change_functor}, the diagram in \cref{fig:bc_compatibility} commutes because each term in the diagram has no nontrivial automorphisms. \end{proof}

-\cref{base_change_functor,base_change:iso,base_change:equality} together imply \cref{prop:base_change_objects}.
+\cref{prop:n_fuller,prop:base_change_objects,base_change:iso,base_change:equality} together imply \cref{prop:base_change_objects_2}.